dwp-coding-club/test-tutorial/README.md

 This code club is different to others you might have seen.

-Exception: You can talk about it
+Exception: You can talk about it!